Prohibition of Hazing

 In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person who reports a specific hazing event to the Dean of Students and immunizes that person from participation in any judicial proceeding resulting from that report.

-State law does not affect or in any way restrict the right of UTSA to enforce its own rules against hazing, and the University may take disciplinary action for conduct that constitutes hazing regardless of whether public authorities prosecute students under state law.
+State law does not affect or in any way restrict the right of UT San Antonio to enforce its own rules against hazing, and the University may take disciplinary action per subsection 202(A)(10) of the Student Code of Conduct for conduct that constitutes hazing regardless of whether public authorities prosecute students under state law.